What is Family Math?

 - Preschoolers love games.
 Math games engage children in problem solving and puzzling, and they offer children opportunities to learn math strategies as they play.

 - Families have fun.
 Through books and games, families have an easy way to introduce and talk about math with their preschoolers.

 - Preschoolers learn math at home and school.

-For example our Dot Card Games have cards you can print or make yourself with directions for many different variations!
+Dot Card Games have cards you can print or make yourself with directions for many different variations!